django-cms/django-cms-mgmt/work contribution/work groups.md

 ## How can workgroups keep others informed about your work progress?

-In order to sync on the work progress of the workgroups, one member of the workgroup should attend the weekly tech committee meeting every once in a while to report on the work progress.
+In order to sync on the work progress of the workgroups, one member of the workgroup should attend the [weekly tech committee meeting](https://github.com/django-cms/django-cms-mgmt/blob/master/community%20and%20support/weekly%20tech%20committee%20meeting.md) every once in a while to report on the work progress.
+In case you want to join the weekly tech committee to report on your work progress please get in touch with Nicolai (nicolai@django-cms.org), who will guide you through the process.

 ## How do I join a workgroup?